fzyzcjy/flutter_portal/README.md

 <img width="200px" src="doc/usage_c.png">
 </p>
 What this code means is, this will align the top-left of our menu with the top-right or the `RaisedButton`.
 With this, our menu is no-longer full-screen and is now located to the right of our button.

+### Show the menu

 Finally, we can update our code such that the menu show only when clicking on the button.